1. WHAT IS WHED?

 The WHED provides the following information:

 - NEW – Global WHED ID: a unique identifier for each higher education institution registered in the WHED;

-- institution name in English, followed by the name in the national language(s), where appropriate;
+- institution name in English, followed by the name in native language, where appropriate;

 - contact details: address, telephone, fax, website, general email address where available;